khadas/khadas_docs/linux/source/vim4/GsensorUsage.md

 ### Run

-Rotate the board while running, you can see the changes in gsensor data
+Rotate the board while running, you can see the changes in Gsensor data.

 ```sh
 $ ./gsensor_sample_demo